file transfer

 Using only a GUI, you can efficiently integrate with external systems and data, or automate data processing.
 You can connect files to applications or databases, and return the processing results as needed.
 You can also automate the processes that occur before and after sending and receiving file transfer, and automate the processing of Excel files that arrive as email attachments.

-There is already a means ("MFT") that can absorb differences between a wide variety of environments, such as mainframes, Windows, Linux, UNIX, and cloud services (including Japanese character code conversion), and create a solid file integration platform that can be used as a foundation to support business operations.
+A method ("MFT") already exists that can absorb the differences between various environments, including mainframes, Windows, Linux, UNIX, and cloud services (including Japanese character code conversion), and create a robust file transfer platform that can be used as a foundation to support business operations.

 Related terms: MFT(Manager File Transfer)